 Thinking

-External over Internal – while I often like to take time in isolation (when I can), if I could only think things through internally or externally, I’d choose the latter.
+Collaborative over Solo – while I often like to take time in isolation (when I can), if I could only think things through solo or collaboratively, I’d choose the latter.
 Talking things through works well for me and I really enjoy it.

 Visual over Written – For complex ideas, I’ll prefer to communicate and consume a visual representation.
 Charts, flowcharts, and sticky notes are a favorite of mine.
 I’m totally comfortable with a written format, but I’ll generally convert it to something visual in the process.
 If you’re hoping I’ll get my head around something quickly, a good visual will go a long way.

-Decks over Docs – Similarly to the above, I work better with a deck than with a document.
-I like to bounding constraint of a single slide and the inherent focus that can provide for creating well-scoped ideas.
-I’m more than happy to consume a written doc, but I’ll often tend towards a deck.
+Decks over Docs – Similarly to the above, I work better with a deck as a final deliverable than a document.
+I like to bounding constraint of a slide and the inherent focus that can provide for creating well-scoped ideas.
+I’m more than happy to consume a written doc, and usually start in a document, but I’ll often tend towards a deck as a final deliverable.

 Fast-Twitch over Slow-Twitch – Personally, I tend to do my best thinking on my feet (see “external over internal” thinking).
 Unless it feels like an affront, I’ll generally do my best thinking on the spot.
-I know this isn’t how many people do their best thinking, so I try to create space for that but it’s something I’m still working on doing better at.
+I know this isn’t how many people do their best thinking, so I always try to create space for that!
+If you know you’re one versus the other, let me know.

 Blind Spots / Things I’m Less Than Great At

-Well-Placed Passion – I care a lot about what I do, my work is a big part of my identity and that shows in many ways (many good, but some not so much).
+Well-Placed Passion – I care a lot about what I do, my work is a big part of my identity and that shows in many ways (many good, but not all).
 Sometimes my “strong beliefs loosely held” aren’t as loosely held as I might like.
-Sometimes it’s better to go with the flow.
+I sometimes have to remind myself it’s sometimes better to go with the flow.

-Meeting notes – While I strongly value good meeting notes, I’m not good at participating in the conversation and taking good notes at the same time.
-It’s something I’d like to be better at, but it’s not super high on my priority list of things to be better at.
+Meeting notes – While I strongly value good meeting notes, I’m not always good at participating in the conversation and taking good notes at the same time.
+It’s something I’d like to be better at.

 Not multi-tasking – I’ve built a deeply ingrained habit of multi-tasking, especially during group meetings.
 Originally this was out of necessity, but now it’s a habit I’m working to break.